ssoranno/RobotProject/README.md

 # RobotProject
-Line-Following Robot C code used on a Digilent MX7 development board
+Line-Following Robot C code used on a Digilent MX7 development board This project was created for Microprocessor Systems class.

 ## Materials Required
 1 PIC32MX7 Development Board